Independent Australian Cost Guides

 for a standard residential job

--0.9% Electrician costs in Brisbane have eased this quarter, reflecting increased trade availability.
++2.6% Electrician costs in Brisbane have risen this quarter, driven by strong construction activity and trade shortages.
 Q1 2026 vs Q4 2025

 Platypus mascot illustration — Electrician Cost Brisbane 2026